This is the best homemade ranch dressing recipe on the Internet. It’s buttermilk based and utilizes an amazing combination of zesty herbs.

 2. I don’t like dill… do I have to include it?

 Fresh dill is actually a key ingredient in this recipe, so don’t omit it.
-I’m not a fan of it in many recipes, but it makes this homemade buttermilk ranch dressing recipe!
+I’m not a fan of it in many recipes, but it truly gives this all American ranch dressing recipe its distinct flavor!

 3. Flavor variations to try…

 The wonderful thing about ranch dressing is, once you have your base dressing… you can make all sorts of additions that’ll leave your ranch popping with flavor.
-Here are some great ideas you can try:
+Here are some great ranch recipes you can try:

 - Cajun Style Ranch: Add 1-2 teaspoons (or to taste) of my Cajun Seasoning.

-- Mexican Style Ranch: Add 1-2 teaspoons (or to taste) of my Taco Seasoning.
+- Mexican Style Ranchero Dressing: Add 1-2 teaspoons (or to taste) of my Taco Seasoning.

 - Bacon and Parmesan Ranch: Add 3-4 crumbled pieces of crispy cooked bacon along with 2 heaping tablespoons of freshly grated parmesan.